tomijon/mean_squared_difference/README.md

 ### Description

-The following program can be used to calculate the mean squared difference of two images in python using GPU accelerated computing.
+The following program can be used to calculate the mean squared difference of two images in Python using GPU accelerated computing.
 It specifically operates on **Pillow** Image objects, and utilises the **pyopencl** module.

 ### Usage

 The two images the program will read by default are *image0.png* and *image1.png* and there is currently no way to change this without editing the source code.
+The program will display the mean squared difference and the time it took to run the mean squared difference calculation (does not include execution time of the whole module).

 **Windows:**